Visiting City Hall

 Security

-All visitors to City Hall, including staff members, are required to pass through metal detectors upon entering the building.
+All visitors to City Hall and the Observation Deck, including staff members, are required to pass through metal detectors upon entering the building.
 This additional security measure helps ensure a safe and secure environment for everyone.
 Please allow 5-10 minutes for the screening process to occur.
 In the event that an additional search is needed, a metal detector wand may be used.
 Your cooperation and understanding are greatly appreciated.

 Following the security screening, all visitors must check in at the security desk on the first floor.